 by Carmine Mowbray, RAF Publicity Liaison

 A popular project is the Airfield.Guide, created in response to requests for a comprehensive listing of recreational places to fly.
-It’s free to use, and lists physical characteristics, safety briefings, and amenities.
+It lists physical characteristics, safety briefings and amenities.
 Created in cooperation between the RAF and Tailwind Aviation Foundation, all of the work is provided by volunteers.
 RAF state liaisons send in appropriate airfields for consideration.
 Once the information is verified, the location is added.
-As of this writing, the site included airfields in all 50 states – 232 so far – and more airfields are being added all the time.
-Visit Airfield.Guide to register.
-Once you’ve created a user email, you receive updates of the new fields as they are added.
+The site includes airfields in all 50 states, and more are being added all the time.
+See airfield.guide to register.
+Once you’ve created a user email, you receive updates of the new listings.